reasoning/hero/doc/any.md

 ```

-Here you can see any used with int ans several string types.
+Here you can see any used with int and several string types.

 ```cpp